zyrafal/gnosischain.world/README.md

 forks from https://github.com/SparkPoolOfficial/eth123.org

-We are pleased that you are using xDai.world.
+We are pleased that you are using GnosisChain.world.

 # submitting new projects